Missionary sent out by Grace Bible ChurchFinisterre Vision

 - 4 months ago, in January 2015, we went on our first survey in the Finisterre Mountains (our first survey).

-- 2 months ago, Joey Tartaglia came to Papua New Guinea to go with us on what would turn out to be a 10-day survey in the Ndo language group (the road to Ndo).
+- 2 months ago, we went on a 10-day survey in the Ndo language group (the road to Ndo).
 One week later we finished our formal study of the trade language.

 - 1 month ago, we left on a helicopter survey to look at 3 new language groups in the Finisterre Mountains: Sinsaauru, Yout, and Ufim (surveys from the sky).